lavafroth/silos/README.md

 - `description`: A textual description of the mutation collection.
 - `mutation`:  Defines individual code changes.
-  - `expression`: Uses tree-sitter to match and capture AST nodes with `@` prefixes.
+  - `expression`: Uses tree-sitter to match and capture AST nodes with `@` prefixes, The special `@root` node is reserved for the entire expression.
   - `substitute`:  Constructs the modified code using literals and captured arguments.
-  - `@root`:  Every mutation *must* annotate the root of the AST.
-Another bad design choice.
-Will be deprecated soon.

 See the example mutation collection in `./snippets/v2/go/mutations.kdl`.